Trrxx/Dojo-Stakepool/index.md

 # Welcome to Dojo Stakepool
 We are Live!!
 As of epoch 358 (08/18/22) we are now offically ready stake!!

-### Updates
+### Updates (May 22nd 2023)
 After 3/4 of the last year of being operational, DOJO has successfully minted 3 blocks.
 Our delegators are making money and 3% of the earnings from all rewards will be given to children at random at martial arts sporting events.
+Our social media outlets were created and have been growing in followers.
+Instagram, Facebook and YouTube pages for DOJO stakepool have been created.

 What's Next?